v3xtur/raspify/README.md

 ## Install guide
 **!
 IN ORDER TO BE ABLE TO USE THIS PROJECT, YOU MUST HAVE SPOTIFY PREMIUM !**

-**1. **In order to be able to use this project, you must install some libraries by running this code in your console:
+In order to be able to use this project, you must install some libraries by running this code in your console:
 ```pip install spotipy```
 ```pip install pygame```
 ```pip install os```